There’s one Lao dish that reigns supreme over them all – I’m talking about laap.

 Do yourself a favor and order at least one dish as a Pia the next time you’re sitting down for a feast of Laos beloved Laap.

-Our bill came to a total of 123,000 LAK ($14.80), which I thought was a bit cheaper actually than comparable dishes we ordered during this recent trip to Laos.
+Our bill came to a total of 123,000 LAK ($14.80), which I thought was a bit cheaper actually than comparable dishes elsewhere during this recent trip to Laos.

 The dishes here are arguably similar to those found in the Thai Esaan region, however the proportions the chef uses here, and the herb content, are what blew my tastebuds away.